lionel-rowe/dev-random/src/routes/home.md

 # `dev-random`

-Generate pseudo-random numbers of various numeric types, optionally using a seeded PRNG.

-The seeded PRNG uses the PCG32 algorithm.
+Generate pseudo-random numbers of various numeric types, optionally using a seeded PRNG using the PCG32 algorithm.

 ## Request

-### Example

 <pre><code>GET <a href="{{href}}">{{path}}</a></code></pre>

-### Parameters

 - **`type`**: The type of numbers to generate.
 Must be one of {{{numberTypeList}}}.
   > [!NOTE]